 “For example, if 935 interest accrues at approximately 9.625 percent pro rata per annum at the time CMS begins recoupment and a hospital receives a favorable ALJ decision after three years of recoupment, the hospital would be entitled to almost 130 percent of the favorable claim value, as opposed to 68 percent of the claim value through settlement,” he noted.

-Wachler additionally pointed out that in the aforementioned scenario, a 68 percent settlement is a loss of almost 50 percent of the reimbursement “properly owed to the hospital.”
+Wachler additionally pointed out that in the aforementioned scenario, a 68 percent settlement is a loss of 50 percent of the reimbursement “properly owed to the hospital.”

 About the Author